markatots/qMaruPL/README.md

 Find ***"Stand Out Band"*** switch, and set it on.
 ![image_tutrial2_8](https://user-images.githubusercontent.com/95951577/147489701-45ff0991-9d62-4606-b0bd-6b742d9740fa.png)

-If you want to see the original names of the measures, remember, even though you set ***"Repeat Measure Name in dimension cols"*** switch as _"on"_, as long as the width of measure labels is set 0, you can't see them.
+By the way, if you want to see the original names of the measures, remember, even though you set ***"Repeat Measure Name in dimension cols"*** switch as _"on"_, as long as the width of measure labels is set 0, you can't see them.
 You need to set around 50px as the width at ***"Meas Name Width(px) if 0 then hidden"*** field in ***"Header for Measure text, width, color"*** property group panel.

+I would like to separate cols into ammount and ratio by changing their back ground color.
 Go to ***"Table Overall"*** property group panel and unfold it.
 Turn ***"Use Measure Groups"*** switch on.
 Find ***"1.===★Colspan1 (1-4) of measures1★======="*** field.
 And enter "2" instead of the default value 1.